-T&E recommends a blending mandate of 0.1% in 2025 to support the ramp-up of the e-kerosene market, which translates to 0.05 Mt of e-kerosene.
-As highlighted in Table 2 in 2025, we estimate that manufacturers will reach a production capacity of about 0.16 Mt which is almost four times what would be needed to fulfil the mandate.
-Given the uncertainties in a developing market, setting a blending mandate of 0.1% seems to be a sufficiently prudent approach.
+T&E recommends a blending mandate of minimum 0.04% in 2025 to support the ramp-up of the e-kerosene market, which translates to 0.02 Mt of e-kerosene.
+As highlighted in Table 2 in 2025, we estimate that manufacturers will reach a production capacity of about 0.025 Mt.

 For 2030, T&E proposes a blending mandate of 2% which translates to 1.00 Mt of e-kerosene.
-We are confident that the market will be able to meet this target, as companies have already pledged to produce a combined 1.83 Mt of fuel by 2030 (and the amounts might still increase in the meantime).
+We are confident that the market will be able to meet this target, as companies already have production plans for 1.85 Mt of fuel by 2030 (and the amounts might still increase in the meantime).

 The current European Commission proposal merely asks for 0.7% of e-kerosene in 2030.
-Compared to the overall amount of fuel expected to be produced, this amount is negligible.
-It would not suffice to incentivise swifter and wider production uptake as it is way lower than what companies have already announced.
+Compared to the overall amount of fuel expected to be produced, this amount is too low.
+It would not suffice to incentivise swifter and wider production uptake as it is far lower than what companies have already announced.
 Figure 1 below shows the contrast between the ambition of the Commission proposal and the production forecast.